-iServer is a superior process architecture platform that allows you to create a holistic view of your business processes with accurate, up to date information.
+iServer365 is a superior process architecture platform that allows you to create a holistic view of your business processes with accurate, up to date information.
 Visualize the impact of proposed changes to the overall process architecture and gain meaningful insight into business processes.
-Using iServer, process architects will dramatically their ability to map, improve and manage their organization’s process architecture such that significant benefits will quickly become apparent.
+Using iServer365, process architects will dramatically increase their ability to map, improve and manage their organization’s process architecture such that significant benefits will quickly become apparent.

-iServer aims to solve any problem you might throw at it.
+iServer365 aims to solve any problem you might throw at it.
 The platform features many process architecture capabilities that exist to cater to your every need, so you can feel confident about embarking on the most difficult of tasks.
-Please find below some of the most frequent issues that iServer helps process architects to deal with.
+Please find below some of the most frequent issues that iServer365 helps process architects to deal with.

 It is quite important to be able to immediately identify a certain category of processes in order to quickly communicate a particular architecture view to a stakeholder, for example.
 Process architects can achieve this by using the hierarchy view capability to understand what the highest level processes are.
 Furthermore, they can gain an understanding of how these processes work to create better operational improvement initiatives and by using the American Productivity and Quality Center’s (APQC) process classification network, it allows for the structuring of processes into a well-defined, widely accepted process framework.

-CIOs need to determine the best course of action for their organisation, but without a clear insight into the process, functions and application portfolio, it is difficult to make the best investment and development decisions.
-With iServer’s selection of process architecture dashboards, executive stakeholders are able to gain valuable insights from the process landscape.
+CIOs need to determine the best course of action for their organization, but without a clear insight into processes, functions and the application portfolio, it is difficult to make the best investment and development decisions.
+With iServer365’s selection of process architecture dashboards, executive stakeholders are able to gain valuable insights from the process landscape.